 Basic Care Omeprazole ODT is available on Amazon, which is a huge convenience, and the orally disintegrating tablet literally melts in my mouth with no water needed.
 If you’ve ever experienced heartburn, you know swallowing pills can be super taxing, so the orally disintegrating tablet has been a game changer.

-Now, on to our go-to mulled wine recipe!
-I’ve replaced regular sugar with coconut sugar, making this a gluten free and paleo option for anyone with dietary restrictions.
+Now, on to our go-to mulled wine recipe, which has been adapted from Danielle Walker’s Against All Grain Celebrations cookbook!
+Per her expertise, I’ve replaced regular sugar with coconut sugar, making this a gluten free and paleo option for anyone with dietary restrictions.
 Kyle absolutely loves it– he calls it the best mulled wine he’s ever had.

 Gluten Free Mulled Wine Recipe